vjoel/tupelo/example/riemann/README.md

     >> et = EventTemplate.new event_template: subspace("event"), service: "my service"
     >> read et
     => {:host=>"sample.com", :service=>"my service", :state=>"ok", :time=>12.34, :description=>"foo bar", :metric=>0.23, :ttl=>0.5, :tags=>["a", "b"], :custom=>{:aaa=>42}}

+You can (unsafely) access the tuplestore itself:

+    >> worker.tuplestore

+This allows you to directly explore the sqlite tables using the sequel API.
+But be aware that the worker doesn't expect other threads to directly access the tuplestore, so this should only be used for exploration and debugging.

 Using the OrderedEventStore